-Eligible applicants for Round 1 are GSAs; member agencies of GSAs; an entity that represents a GSA(s) which can include public agencies, non-profit organizations, public utilities, Federally recognized Indian Tribes, State Indian Tribes listed on the Native American Heritage Commission's Tribal Consultation list, or mutual water companies; and agencies with an approved Alternative that are located within eligible COD basins only.
+Eligible applicants for Round 1 are GSAs; member agencies of GSAs; an entity that represents a GSA(s) which can include public agencies, non-profit organizations, public utilities, Federally recognized Indian Tribes, State Indian Tribes listed on the Native American Heritage Commission's Tribal Consultation list, or mutual water companies; and agencies with an Alternative to a GSP that are located within eligible COD basins only.

-Eligible applicants for Round 2 are GSAs; member agencies of GSAs; an entity that represents a GSA(s) which can include public agencies, non-profit organizations, public utilities, Federally recognized Indian Tribes, State Indian Tribes listed on the Native American Heritage Commission's Tribal Consultation list, or mutual water companies; and agencies with an approved Alternative that are located within eligible medium and high priority basins or within COD basins that did not obtain funding in Round 1.
+Eligible applicants for future funding rounds are GSAs; member agencies of GSAs; an entity that represents a GSA(s) which can include public agencies, non-profit organizations, public utilities, Federally recognized Indian Tribes, State Indian Tribes listed on the Native American Heritage Commission's Tribal Consultation list, or mutual water companies; and agencies with an Alternative to a GSP that are located within eligible medium and high priority basins (including COD basins).